Skip to Main Content

 What Is Teenage Anxiety?

-Anxiety disorders refer to feelings of anxiousness that don’t go away or even worsen over time, and often affect a person’s day-to-day responsibilities.
+Anxiety disorders refer to feelings of anxiousness that don’t go away and worsen with time.
+These feelings often affect a person’s day-to-day responsibilities.

 See Locations

-What Are The Signs And Symptoms Of Anxiety In A Teenager?
+What Are the Signs & Symptoms of Anxiety in a Teenager?

 Although anxiety is a mental illness, it can also affect the body and present physical symptoms.